georgercarder/gfmt/README.md

 # gfmt

-### runs goimports recursively on a directory and runs scripts checking basic style
+### calls goimports recursively on a directory and runs scripts checking basic style

 ### currently the style checked is only: